Terabitas/gitbook/rest_api_service_explained.md

 ## API Endpoint functions

-As already mentioned, project template we have used has everything prepared and ready to be build.
-But let's open `authx.go` (if you have named your service differently name of file will be `your_name.go`) and go through it.
+As already mentioned, project template we have used has everything prepared and is ready to be build.
+But let's open `$GOPATH/src/github.com/your_org/authx/authx.go` and go through it.

 In file you will find two functions:
 ```